nakous/playlistHtml5Audio/README.md

 playlist Html5 Audio

-This is a great project Phonegap  With Angularjs and Html/Js/Css created by Nakous Mustapha.
+This is a great project Phonegap  With Angularjs and Html/Js/Css created by Nakous Mustapha .

+If you have any problems with installation or integration, please contact me ;)

 if you want tutorial about this application you can find it here : http://howdevelopment.com/phonegap-make-playlist-mp3/